DarthSnow/dide2/docs/setup.md

 ## Binaries

-**Note that this section contain obsolete link and should not be follwed you put your hands on an old version of the zips containing the binaries**
+**Note that this section contains obsolete links and should not be followed unless you put your hands on an old version of the zips containing the binaries**

 * Go to [the release page](https://github.com/Basile-z/dexed/releases),
 * Choose the binaries for your platform (at the bottom of an entry, the buttons labeled `dexed.<version>.<platform>.zip`).